LukasLen/AutoProxy/README.md

+**Discontinued:** As this was a program I made early on while learning Java and because the codebase is really bad, I am not going to pursue this project.

 # AutoProxy ![AutoProxy Logo](source/iconON.png?raw=true "AutoProxy")

 Automatically turns your proxy on or off based on the current WiFi-SSID.
 It has yet been tested on Windows 10 and works there perfectly.